Camp Chef VS Traeger: The Head to Head

 Customer service

 Both Camp Chef and Traeger have a reputation for excellent customer service.
-Both have US-based customer service teams, with Traeger being based in Mt.
-Angel, Oregon, and Camp Chef being based in Cache Valley, Utah.
+Both have US-based customer service teams, with Traeger based in Salt Lake City, Utah and Camp Chef based in Cache Valley, also in Utah.

 While it’s anecdotal evidence, I do hear more positive things said about the customer service from Camp Chef.